Your Complete Guide to Caribbean Travel Requirements and Entry Rules

 • New Zealand

-However, a few destinations, such as Cuba, still require a tourist card or entry permit, even for that exempt from visas.
+However, a few destinations, such as Cuba, still require a tourist card or entry permit.

 Entry Rules for Popular Islands